 If you are interested in establishing a Neighborhood Watch in your neighborhood, or joining an established Neighborhood Watch in your neighborhood, please contact the Ridgecrest Police Department, P.A.C.T.
-Coordinator, Greg Turnbaugh, at 760-499-5107.
+Coordinator, Barbara Pudgorski, at 760-499-5107.
 We at the Ridgecrest Police Department want you to know how important this program is to your well being and the well being of your community.

 You can make a difference!